UK House of Commons Moves to Tone Down Porn Amendments

 Limiting the proposed ban on “step” content.
 Under the House of Commons amendments, depictions of incest involving blood relatives would be outlawed, but the “step” ban would apply only if a performer is portraying someone under the age of 18.
 The government has emphasized that this provision is meant to ensure that the law only criminalizes material that portrays sex that would be illegal in real life.

 Replacing a plan to allow anyone appearing in adult content to withdraw their consent at any time.
 The House of Lords amendments would require sites to verify the age and consent of all performers, and to remove content within 24 hours if a performer withdraws their consent — regardless of whether they previously consented to publication of the content or signed a contract.
-Instead of that law, the House of Commons version would require the Secretary of State to conduct a review of providers’ age and consent verification procedures, and present the results to Parliament within a year.
+Instead of creating that new law, the House of Commons version would simply require the Secretary of State to conduct an overall review of sites’ age and consent verification procedures, and present the results to Parliament within a year.
 The Secretary of State would also be given new powers to intervene on this issue and regulate sites’ age and consent verification duties without further authorization by Parliament.

 The House of Commons’ list of proposed amendments does not include any objections or changes to a House of Lords amendment that would outlaw “choking” content.
 The government has concurred with that plan.